openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 Backup will be done in `/var/lib/microshift.bak` or similar - it needs to be within the same filesystem/mount.
 Only one backup will be kept.
 Consequent boots will overwrite the backup dir (only if the action is "backup").

+Restore is analogous operation, just in different direction - copying contents of `/var/lib/microshift.bak` to `/var/lib/microshift`.

 End user documentation needs to include guidance on setting up filesystem to fullfil requirements for using copy-on-write (e.g. making sure some filesystem options are not disabled).

 ### MicroShift version metadata persistence